Product billing FAQ

 Are refunds available for pay-as-you-go WAF bills that have already been incurred?

-Once a WAF 3.0 pay-as-you-go instance is activated, billing continues even if no assets are added (because the WAF instance itself incurs feature fees).
+After a WAF 3.0 pay-as-you-go instance is activated, billing continues even if no assets are added, because the WAF instance itself incurs feature fees.
 Refunds are not available for charges already incurred.
-If you no longer need the instance, promptly disable it to stop further billing.
+If you no longer need the instance, disable it promptly to stop further billing.

 Can I add a Simple Application Server to WAF?

 Yes.
-The CNAME record mode of WAF allows you to add any domain name that is accessible over the internet.
-This mode is suitable for multi-cloud and cross-account scenarios and has no restrictions on specific cloud products.
+WAF CNAME record mode allows you to add any internet-accessible domain name.
+This mode supports multi-cloud and cross-account scenarios without restrictions on specific cloud products.

 How to query the billing type (pay-as-you-go or subscription) of a WAF instance?